redsuperbat/me/markdown/projects/neon.md

 <iframe style="width: 100%; height: 40rem;" src="https://redsuperbat.github.io/neon">
 </iframe>

-This playground is an embedded iframe linking to [the full version](https://redsuperbat.github.io/neon).
+This playground is an embedded iframe that links to [the full version](https://redsuperbat.github.io/neon).
 For the best experience, feel free to visit the full site directly.